ebanx/woocommerce-gateway-ebanx-local/readme.txt

 * Sandbox mode for testing
 * Capture mode that when activated allows you to collect payments after a manual review
-* Extra fields that are added automatically for payments made in Brazil, Argentina, Chile, and Colombia where customers must provide more information to local regulatory authorities
+* Extra fields that are added automatically for payments made in Brazil where customers must provide more information to local regulatory authorities
 * Support for checkout managers

 **Account & Pricing**